 - Timeliness and Punctuality – Timeliness is the time gap between the publication and the reference period of the estimate.
 Punctuality is the gap between planned and actual publication dates.

 - Accessibility and Clarity – Accessibility is the ease with which users can access the data.
 Clarity is the quality and sufficiency of the metadata, illustrations and accompanying advice.

 - Coherence and Comparability – Comparability is the degree to which the data can be compared over time and domain.
 Coherence is the degree to which data that are derived from different sources or methods, but refer to the same topic, are similar.

-The Quality Centre have provided an action plan and reporting template.
+The quality centre have provided an action plan and reporting template (xls, 98KB).
 This also includes an example action plan to aid departments in filling out their own.